nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/Figma Course Notes.md

 - If you hold shift, it will move large distances, this is called nudging
 	- The nudge amount can be adjusted by using the quick command thing

+- Properties can be copied & pasted

+### Styles
+They can be color styles & text styles

+Both text & color styles live independently in the style section & are not tied to any object